Clerk vs Auth0 (2026): Which Auth Solution Wins for Your App?

 → Choose Clerk if:

-You are building a modern web app with Next.js, React, or any JS framework.
-Best for B2C SaaS, startups, and teams that want auth done in 15 minutes.
+You're building a modern web app with Next.js, React, or any JS framework and want auth done in 15 minutes with beautiful components.
+Best for B2C SaaS, startups, and teams that value developer experience.

 → Choose Auth0 if:

-You are building B2B SaaS for enterprise clients who require SAML, specific identity providers, or complex role-based access.
-Best for compliance-heavy industries.
+You're building B2B SaaS for enterprise clients who require SAML, specific identity providers, machine-to-machine auth, or complex role-based access control.
+Best for compliance-heavy industries like healthcare and finance.

 → Consider neither if:

-For free auth, Supabase Auth or NextAuth.js are solid open-source options.
-For simple apps, Firebase Auth works well.
+For free open-source auth, Supabase Auth or NextAuth.js are solid options.
+For simple apps with basic login, Firebase Auth works well and is free for most use cases.

 Frequently Asked Questions